How do I tell my boyfriend I don't think he's ready for sex yet?

 While I'm at it, know that "hormones" only have so much impact.
 It's very unlikely to be hormones that make us want to have one particular kind of sex rather than another.
 Our hormones, after all, don't really know the difference: for the most part, stimulus is stimulus as far as they're concerned.

 What's more likely is that intercourse is something he wants to do because it's another sexual activity TO do, and he enjoys sexual activities with you.
 It may be something he wants to do because it's an activity he hasn't done yet and is curious about, and because, as many people do, he assumes it'll feel good.
 He may also want to because so many people frame intercourse as THE sex, as THE sexual thing that means you have really HAD sex, as THE kind of sex that's really about bonding, while others aren't.
 That, in fact, is probably the biggest driver of all, far more so than hormones.
 Mind, none of that is actually true in any essential way, but just like the idea that men are always ready for sex, those kinds of ideas about intercourse are really pervasive.
 I don't know if those are ideas you hold yourself or have been enabling (you say he's a virgin and you're not, so you do in at least one way put a greater premium on intercourse as capital-S sex than other kinds of sex), but if so, I would suggest you reconsider them and unpack them a bit together.
 ALL the ways we are sexual with a partner are real, all of them are ways we can bond together, all of them mean we have had sex, all of them can be THE sex if we're fully present in it (and intercourse can be no kind of sex at all when we're not).
-The only quintessential, rather than ideological, differences genital intercourse has from other kinds of sex are a) that we're doing something where our genitals are interlocking, and b) we're doing something that presents higher risks of infections, and if we're male-bodied and female-bodied, something that can potentially create a pregnancy.
+The only quintessential, rather than ideological, differences genital intercourse has from other kinds of sex are a) that we're doing something where our genitals are interlocking, and b) we're doing something that presents higher risks of infections, and if we're a person with a vagina and a person with a penis, something that can potentially create a pregnancy.

 I do want to add one last thing you might want to pass on to him.
 With any and every new partner, we're all really learning for the first time.
 Because you've "taught" him what you like with kissing doesn't mean that if and when he has another female partner, he'll walk in knowing what to do.
 She might like something completely different than you do, after all, and may kiss a different way than you do.
 You can't teach him about sex with everyone: you can only teach him about sex with you, just like he can only teach you about sex with him.
 We may sometimes find common threads between one partner and others, but when a person knows that they are always learning sex anew with a new partner, it can help them to feel less like babes in the woods, or like one partner is a teacher, rather than a partner.
 Just something for you to remember, and that might make him feel like this joint learning (and it is joint, because you have been learning with and through him what he likes, too) isn't just about the fact that he's a total newbie to sexual partnership and you're The Big Expert.
 It's learning for you both because you are new to each other, not because he's new to sex with anyone.